๐Ÿ”’

 SWOT analysis

 Four quadrants.
 Strengths and Weaknesses from the brief.
-Opportunities and Threats from your PESTLE.
-Every point uses What / So What / Now What.
-Aim for 3–4 points per quadrant.
-See the SWOT Deep Dive tab for full guidance.
+Opportunities and Threats from PESTLE.
+3โ€“4 points per quadrant.
+See SWOT Deep Dive tab.

 4